rehypejs/rehype-highlight/readme.md

 This package is fully typed with [TypeScript][].
 It exports the additional type [`Options`][api-options].

+## HTML

+On the input side,
+this plugin looks for code blocks with a `language-*` class.

+On the output side,
+this plugin generates `span` elements with classes that can be enhanced with CSS.

+## CSS

+See [“CSS” in `lowlight`][github-lowlight-css] for more info.

 ## Compatibility

 Projects maintained by the unified collective are compatible with maintained